-The Statement of Cash Flows included at Table 3 is a financial statement that provides an overview of the cash inflows and outflows of the local government, typically over a fiscal year.
-Townsville City Council maintains a closing cash balance that represents sufficient cash reserves to fund council's day to day operations given peaks and troughs in council's revenue streams.
-It also enables council to effectively respond to unforeseen events that may occur during the year.
+The Statement of Cash Flows included at Table 3 is a financial statement that provides an overview of the cash inflows and outflows of Council, typically over a financial year.
+Townsville City Council maintains a closing cash balance that represents sufficient cash reserves to fund Council's day to day operations given peaks and troughs in Council's revenue streams.
+It also enables Council to effectively respond to unforeseen events that may occur during the year.